Special Educational Needs and Disabilities

 - The decision to place a student on the SEND register will be made by the SENCO following discussions and advice from parents, teachers, support staff and outside agencies.

 How will the parent carer be involved?

 - Parents will be informed of all possible interventions and asked if they would like their child to participate.

 - Parents will be given their child’s Student Learning Profile and asked for their input prior to its distribution to teaching staff.
-Parents with children on the SEN register will have meetings with keyworkers.
+Parents with children on the SEND register will have meetings with keyworkers.